 (b) the farmer, retired farmer or rural employer is to execute all such instruments as are necessary for the purpose.

-34. Treasurer empowered to give indemnity to approved lender
+34. Treasurer may indemnify approved lenders for authorised advances

 (1) The Treasurer may on behalf of the Crown in right of the State execute an instrument indemnifying an approved lender against any loss incurred by the lender in respect of any advance made in accordance with section 32.